Archives

 Digital: Applicants must be digitally literate particularly, in use of office suites and internet access.

-Applicants must complete the ‘Introduction to Holy Communion’ course before enrolling in this course.
+It is suggested that applicants complete the ‘Introduction to Holy Communion’ course before enrolling in this course.

 Church History in Malta